aditya81070/Restaurant-Review-App/README.md

     > $ npm install
   * Run the project server:
     > $ gulp serve
+  * if you want to change anything, change in `src` folder.
+Then stop the server using `ctrl+c` and restart it using `$ gulp serve`.

+## Tools
+* *Gulp* :- Task manager for project
+* *Chrome accessibility Developer tool* : To ensure accessibility feature of project
+* *standard* plugin: To write code according to standard javascript

+## Accessibility Test
+Here are some audits run by chrome accessibility developer tool.
 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.